spatialnetworks/fulcrum-ios-demo/README.md

 # Fulcrum API Test

-This is a sample application that demonstrates use of the Fulcrum API in an iOS application.
+This sample demonstrates using the Fulcrum API in an iOS application.